mentorvikash/microfront/README.md

 }
 ```

 This enables Babel to transform JSX syntax and modern JavaScript features.
+Each application has its own `.babelrc` file in the root directory.

 ## 🐛 Troubleshooting